FernandoAlmeida2/presentation-module2/README.md

-# Webpack Asset Management Presentation
+# Webpack Asset Management Research Presentation
 Presentation using the framework reveal.js

 This program is a presentation using the [reveal.js](http://lab.hakim.se/reveal-js/#/) framework.
 It's my first presentation using this technology, so it's a very simple project.